 Wildfire Elemental

-Wildfire Elemental is the only source of some sort of Cleave in Elemental tribe in HS Battlegrounds and that’s why he is a must later on.
-Generally speaking, you will need a lot of space and sustain while you buff up your Elementals so you don’t need to get him early on – but later, you will need Wildfire Elemental on the left-most position as your main offensive power, especially if you can triple him with Elemental of Surprise.
+Wildfire Elemental is the only source of some sort of Cleave in the Elemental tribe in HS Battlegrounds, and that’s why he is a must-have later on.
+Generally speaking, you will need a lot of space and sustain while you buff up your Elementals, so you don’t need to get him early on – but later, you will need Wildfire Elemental on the left-most position as your main offensive power, especially if you can triple him with Elemental of Surprise.

 Meteorite Crasher